Nic3holas-wq/ecommerce-with-recommender-system/README.md

 - 🔍 Advanced Filtering – Filter products by category for a streamlined shopping experience.
 - 🧾 Cart Management – Add, view, and remove items from your cart effortlessly.
 - 💳 Lipa na M-Pesa Integration – Seamless mobile payments powered by the Daraja API.
+- 🔐 Authentication - SIgn in with Google
 - 🌐 Responsive Design – Optimized for desktop, tablet, and mobile devices.
 - ⚡ Smooth Performance – Fast loading and interactive UI for a better user experience.